kevin-montrose/Jil/README.md

 Jil aims to be the fastest general purpose JSON serializer for .NET.
 Flexibility and "nice to have" features are explicitly discounted in the pursuit of speed.

-For comparison, here's how Jil stacks up against other popular .NET serializers in a [synthetic benchmark](https://github.com/kevin-montrose/Jil/tree/3ccb091e1f2659e5d6832518657ae9e3a42e3634/Benchmark).
+For comparison, here's how Jil stacks up against other popular .NET serializers in a [synthetic benchmark](https://github.com/kevin-montrose/Jil/tree/3ccb091e1f2659e5d6832518657ae9e3a42e3634/Benchmark):

+ - [Json.NET](http://james.newtonking.com/json) - JSON library included with ASP.NET MVC
+ - [ServiceStack.Text](https://github.com/ServiceStack/ServiceStack.Text) - JSON, CSV, and JSV library; a part of the [ServiceStack framework](https://github.com/ServiceStack/ServiceStack)
+ - [protobuf-net](https://code.google.com/p/protobuf-net/) - binary serializer for Google's [Protocol Buffers](https://code.google.com/p/protobuf/)
+   * __does not__ serialize JSON, included as a baseline

+All three libraries are in use at [Stack Exchange](https://stackexchange.com/) in various production roles.

 <img src="https://i.imgur.com/DBpzOyt.png" />